Cryptocoryne Fischer ex Wydler

 C. walkeri Schott [also offered under the synonyms C. legroi de Wit and C. lutea Alston]

 C. x willisii Reitz [also offered under the synonym C. x lucens de Wit]

 Cryptocoryne beckettii is recorded as established in the San Marcos River (Texas), C. wendtii is recorded as established in Rainbow Springs in Florida, and C. walkeri Schott is introduced in Florida (all United States).

 Perennial.
 Creeping, rhizomatous, often developing smaller plantlets from lateral rhizomes.
 Leaves in a rosette, distinctly heterophyllous between emersed and submersed growth forms; leaf blade convolute in bud (cf. Lagenandra), linear to cordate but highly variable in shape, size and coloration, sometimes bullate or undulate; margin entire.
 Inflorescence a very short spadix, enclosed in the dilated base (kettle) of the tubular spathe; limb of spathe ovate to elongate, occasionally twisted.

 found in a variety of tropical riverine or swamp habitats, adapted to fluctuating water levels during seasonal flooding and drought

-At least 50 species in the genus, but only about a dozen species commonly traded in the industry.
+A genus of 60 species, but only about a dozen species commonly traded in the industry.
 Typically delicate, slow growing plants that may spontaneously rot when conditions change suddenly.
 Cultivated either submersed or emersed.
 Frequently tissue cultured.
-High degree of polyploidy between some species, combined with a high degree of phenotypic variation has made the taxonomy of this genus problematic.
-Accurate identifications of most species can only be confirmed by examining flowers.
+High degree of polyploidy between some species, combined with a high degree of phenotypic variation, has made the taxonomy of this genus problematic.
+Accurate identification of most species can only be confirmed by examining flowers.
 A high level of localized endemism has made some species endangered in their native range due to human development and over-collecting for the aquarium trade.